xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

        (ii)  the state ahead is a mouth state.
        (iii) the state ahead complies to the conditions of a spring.

 The first condition comes natural.
-The second condition exists, because actions cannot be accumulated beyond mouth states.
-The third condition tells that the walk stops where another walk begins.
-The tree cannot contain loops, since a loop requires a state with more than one entry.

-With these concepts, a first draft of an algorithm for the determination of accumulated actions can be defined.
+The second condition exists, because recipes cannot be accumulated beyond mouth states.
+As a direct consequence, the walk can never go along loops, since a loop requires a state with more than one entry.
+A mouth state, however, is never part of the walk according to condition (ii).
+The third condition tells that the walk stops where another walk begin or began.
+With these concepts, a first draft of an algorithm for the determination of recipes can be defined.

           (*) Start.
           (*) begin_list = springs extracted from state machine.
-   .-------->(*) perform linear walks starting from each spring.
+   .----->(*) perform linear walks starting from each spring.
-   |             --> Accu(i) linear states until terminal, mouth, or specific
+   |          --> determine R(i) along linear states until terminal,
-   |                 states.
+   |              mouth, or springs.
-   |             --> entries of mouth states receive accumulated actions.
+   |          --> entries of mouth states receive entry recipes.
-   |         (*) perform interference in mouth states where all entries are
+   |      (*) interference in mouth states with complete sets of entry
-   |             determined.
+   |          recipes.
-   '-- yes --(*) are there specific mouth states? --> new springs.
+   |          begin_list = determined mouth states
+   '- no -(*) begin_list empty?
           (*) Stop.

-        Algorithm 1: Accu(i) derived in states by action accumulation and interference.
+        Algorithm 1: Determination of recipies.

 When this algorithm comes to an end, there might be still mouth states with undetermined entries.
 The only possible reason for that are mutual dependencies between mouth states.
 Such dead-locks are handled in the next section.

+PROOF:

+     (1) The begin_list in algorithm 1 is <=> there are no new springs.

+         That is, either there were no mouth states, or the mouth states that exist were not resolved.

+     (2) A mouth state is only unresolved, if there is at least one entry which cannot be determined.
+An entry into a mouth state which is undetermined must originate from an unresolved mouth state.

+         With (1) it follows:

+         For every unresolved mouth state 'i' there is at least one state 'k' on which it depends which is also unresolved.

+     (3) If a state 'a' depends on 'b' and 'b' depends on 'c', then 'a' also depends on 'c'.
+For an unresolved state a dependency sequence can be specified of the form

+                           a <-- b <-- c <-- ...

+         briefly, let the set of states on which 'a' depends be

+                           D(a) = a <-- (b, c, ...)

+     (4) A state machine has a finite number of states.

+     (5) from (3) and (4): The set of states on which an unresolved mouth state 'a' depends is finite.

+     (6) Let 'p' be the last state added to 'D(a)'.

+         from (2) and (3): for a state 'p' to belong to D(a), it must rely on an unresolved state 'q'.

+     (7) from (6) and the restriction of (5): 'q' must be element of D(a).

+     (8) if 'q' belongs to 'D(a)' before, than it must depend on 'p'.

+     => There is at least one 'p' depending on 'q' and 'q' depending on 'p' in the set of 'D(a)'.

+However, not every unresolved state is locked into a mutual dependency.

+                             .---->---.
+                          ( 0 )      ( 1 )------>( 2 )
+                             '----<---'

+              Figure 6: Unresolved state 2, not having a mutual dependency.

 -------------------------------------------------------------------------------